 Finding these documents is just the start of research.
 These documents have a wealth of information, but they are hard to understand and decipher.

-The attached document Finding Nonno. will assist Italian families with their research.
+3. The attached document Finding Nonno. will assist Italian families with their research.
 An additional document: How to Order NAA will guide you through the process.
 In the future, I hope to have these documents translated to Italian.
 For some Italian POWs, there are additional files.
 You will need to pay for a copy of this folio.

 Another group is : The Cowra & District Historical Society : email@example.com